Quinolone antibiotic

-A quinolone antibiotic is a member of a large group of broad-spectrum bacteriocidals that share a bicyclic core structure related to the substance 4-quinolone.
+Quinolone antibiotics constitute a large group of broad-spectrum bacteriocidals that share a bicyclic core structure related to the substance 4-quinolone.
 They are used in human and veterinary medicine to treat bacterial infections, as well as in animal husbandry, specifically poultry production.

+Quinolone antibiotics are classified into four generations based on their spectrum of activity and chemical modifications.
+The first-generation quinolones, such as nalidixic acid, primarily target Gram-negative bacteria and are mainly used for urinary tract infections.
+Second-generation quinolones introduced fluorine atoms into their structure, creating fluoroquinolones, which significantly expanded their antibacterial activity to include some Gram-positive bacteria.
+Third-generation fluoroquinolones further improved Gram-positive coverage, while fourth-generation fluoroquinolones offer broad-spectrum activity, including anaerobic bacteria.

-Nearly all quinolone antibiotics in use are fluoroquinolones, which contain a fluorine atom in their chemical structure and are effective against both Gram-negative and Gram-positive bacteria.
+Only quinolone antibiotics in generation two and higher are considered fluoroquinolones, as they contain a fluorine atom in their chemical structure and are effective against both Gram-negative and Gram-positive bacteria.
 One example is ciprofloxacin, one of the most widely used antibiotics worldwide.

 Medical uses

-Fluoroquinolones are often used for genitourinary infections and are widely used in the treatment of hospital-acquired infections associated with urinary catheters.
-In community-acquired infections, they are recommended only when risk factors for multidrug resistance are present or after other antibiotic regimens have failed.
+Fluoroquinolones are frequently prescribed for genitourinary tract infections and are widely used in the treatment of hospital-acquired infections associated with urinary catheters.
+The FDA published a 2018 safety alert recommending FQs be reserved for use only in patients who have no alternative treatment options for the following indications: uncomplicated urinary tract infection, acute bacterial exacerbation of chronic bronchitis, and acute bacterial sinusitis.In community-acquired infections, they are only recommended when risk factors for multidrug resistance are present or after other antibiotic regimens have failed.
 However, for serious acute cases of pyelonephritis or bacterial prostatitis where the person may need to be hospitalised, fluoroquinolones are recommended as first-line therapy.

-Due to people with sickle-cell disease being at increased risk for developing osteomyelitis from the Salmonella, fluoroquinolones are the "drugs of choice" due to their ability to enter bone tissue without chelating it, as tetracyclines are known to do.
+Due to people with sickle-cell disease being at increased risk for developing osteomyelitis from Salmonella, fluoroquinolones are the "drugs of choice" for this organism due to their ability to enter bone tissue without chelating it, as tetracyclines are known to do.

+In biofilm-associated infections, quinolones exhibit a good ability to penetrate the biofilm and target bacteria within it, especially during the early stages of biofilm formation.
+Their antibiofilm activity is generally higher than that of old beta-lactams and glycopeptides but remains lower compared to antibiotics such as tetracyclines, daptomycin, and fosfomycin, which demonstrate greater efficacy against biofilms.

 Fluoroquinolones are featured prominently in guidelines for the treatment of hospital-acquired pneumonia.